 A: No, I do not.
-Why would governments move to confiscate them when what they want to do is make them obsolete?
+Why would governments move to confiscate gold and silver when what they want to do is make them obsolete?
 Confiscating gold or silver would send the opposite message; that they are too important to be in the hands of investors.

 This is also why I believe investors, when buying gold or silver, should opt for ingots and bars.
 Why pay premiums of 4 to 7% on bullion coins when you don’t have to?

 Governments of the world are not interested in gold or silver.
-They are more interested and will expend more effort, moving toward electronic money and eliminating cash, so they can track and tax you more.
+They are more interested in, and will expend more effort on, moving toward electronic money and eliminating cash, so they can track and tax you more.

 Q: Will inflation ever come back?

 A: Yes.
 But not until the current monetary system crashes and burns, via deflation and sovereign debt defaults.

 Q: Bitcoin crashed, just as you predicted.
 But now it’s rallying again.
 What are your thoughts on Bitcoin?

 A: I still wouldn’t touch it.
 It’s too thin a market, and subject to government interference.

 That said, there may come a time when it does indeed go mainstream.
 The monetary system is breaking down even more quickly that I had expected.
 And there may be a future role for Bitcoin in investors’ portfolios.
 But right now, no.

 Q: Oil is rallying just as you forecast.
 Is the bottom in?